Karol-G/human-readable-id/README.md

 ## Features

-* Predicate–object word structure for readable IDs
+* Predicate–object word structure for human readable IDs
 * Friendly words only
 * Deterministic generation from a seed
 * Configurable number of words and suffix length